AckeeCZ/android-task-rick-and-morty/README.md

 Goal of this app is to display a bunch of information about the characters of the Rick and Morty universe.
 Don't know Rick and Morty?
 Well it's a shame, because it's the best TV show!

+## Showcase
+In case you want to see how the final app should work check [this](https://play.google.com/store/apps/details?id=cz.ackee.rickmortyshowcase) link in the Play Store and download the app right to your device.

 ## API

 There is a public [API](https://rickandmortyapi.com/documentation) you should use.
 The API offers access through GraphQL or traditionally via REST.